dmartincc/sensors/README.md

 Below you can find details on how to run the code for each folder.

-## First person ili-related mentions classifier
+## 1. First person ili-related mentions classifier

-This first folder contains a sample code in _python_ to train a NLP model classifier with the purpose to detect First person ili-related mentions.
+This first folder contains a sample code in _python_ to train a NLP model classifier with the purpose to detect first-person ili-related mentions.

 It also contains a sample dataset of tweets (_sample_tweets.csv_) to run the code.